-- Open the air release plug to drain the coolant. - 4.
-Flush the cooling system by running fresh water through the radiator. - Close the radiator drain plug and engine block drain plugs securely. - See the "Technical information" section for cooling system capacity.
+- Open the air release plug(s) to drain the coolant. - 4.
+Flush the cooling system by running fresh water through the radiator. - Waste coolant must be disposed of properly. - Check your local regulations. - 5.
+Close the radiator drain plugs and engine block drain plugs securely. - 6.
+See the "Technical information" section for cooling system capacity.

-Fill the radiator slowly with the proper mixture of coolant and water.
+Fill the radiator slowly with the proper mix-

+- ture of coolant and water.
 Fill the reservoir tank slowly up to the MAX level.
-Then install the radiator cap and close the air release plug.

-Start the engine and warm it up until it reaches normal operating temperature.
+Then install the radiator cap and close the air release plug(s). - Start the engine and warm it up until it reaches normal operating temperature.
 Then race the engine 2 or 3 times under no load.